pepper-craft/geo-calculation-toolkit-api-docs/detail/destination-coordinate-after-moving-a-certain-distance-in-a-given-bearing.md

 ## Destination coordinate after moving a certain distance in a given bearing

-This is an HTTP API that calculates the destination coordinate after moving a specified distance in a given bearing from a starting point.
+This is an HTTP API that calculates the destination coordinate after moving a certain distance from a starting point in a specified bearing.

 ---